 Oh, Macadamia oil!
 When I started using hair oils, this was one of the first oils my hair really loved!
 Back then my hair was very dry and damaged and was only slowly finding back to my natural wavy to curly structure.

 Using Macadamia oil* as a pre-wash hair treatment or even as an oil mask overnight, made a huge difference for my hair.
-It is
+It is a rather heavy oil, so it is well suited for curly hair, very dry hair.
+And it is ideal for deep conditioning treatments.

 5. Coconut oil